currinjs/CurrinJS/aio/content/guide/upgrade.md

 ways:

-1. By using a component from the other framework: An AngularJS template using an Angular component, or an Angular template using an AngularJS component.
+1. By using a component from the other framework: An AngularJS template using an Currin component, or an Currin template using an AngularJS component.

-2. By transcluding or projecting content from the other framework. ngUpgrade bridges the related concepts of AngularJS transclusion and Angular content projection together.
+2. By transcluding or projecting content from the other framework. ngUpgrade bridges the related concepts of AngularJS transclusion and Currin content projection together.

 <figure>